gica3618/pythonradex/joss_paper/paper.md

 Various codes are available to solve the radiative transfer.
 Codes solving the radiative transfer in 3D are used for detailed calculations of sources with well-known geometries.
 Examples include RADMC-3D [@Dullemond2012] and LIME [@Brinch2010].
 However, a full 3D calculation is often too computationally expensive if a large parameter space needs to be explored, in particular in non-LTE.
 1D codes that quickly provide an approximate solution are a commonly used alternative.
 In this respect, the 1D non-LTE code RADEX [@vanderTak2007] has gained considerable popularity: as of February 28, 2025, the RADEX paper by @vanderTak2007 has 1361 citations.
 The Fortan code RADEX solves the radiative transfer of a uniform medium using an escape probability formalism.

 The python programming language is now very widely used in astronomy.
-Still, no python version of RADEX is available, although some python wrappers exist (for example SpectralRadex [@SpectralRadex] or ndradex [@ndradex]).
+Still, no python version of RADEX is available, although some python wrappers (for example SpectralRadex [@SpectralRadex] or ndradex [@ndradex]) and even a Julia version [@jadex] exist.
 Furthermore, RADEX cannot take into account the effects of an internal continuum field (typically arising from dust that is mixed with the gas), nor cross-excitation effects arising when transitions overlap in frequency.
 The pythonradex code addresses these concerns.

 # Implementation